-Our primary operation is the wholesale distribution of motor fuel.
-Our Wholesale segment generated 2018 revenues of \$2.2 billion.
-We are one of the ten largest independent distributors by motor fuel volume in the United States for ExxonMobil, BP and Shell, and we also distribute Chevron, Sunoco, Valero, Gulf, Citgo, Marathon and Phillips 66-branded motor fuels (approximately 81% of the motor fuel we distributed during 2018 was branded).
+We are one of the ten largest independent distributors by motor fuel volume in the United States for ExxonMobil, BP and Shell, and we also distribute Chevron, Sunoco, Valero, Gulf, Citgo, Marathon and Phillips 66-branded motor fuels (approximately 82% of the motor fuel we distributed during 2019 was branded).
 We receive a fixed mark-up per gallon of motor fuel on approximately 82% of gallons sold to our customers.
 The remaining gallons are primarily DTW priced contracts with our customers.
 These contracts provide for variable, market-based pricing.
 An increase in DTW gross profit results from the acquisition cost of wholesale motor fuel declining at a faster rate as compared to the rate that retail motor fuel prices decline.
 Conversely, our DTW motor fuel gross profit declines when the cost of wholesale motor fuel increases at a faster rate as compared to the rate that retail motor fuel prices increase.

-Regarding our supplier relationships, a majority of our total gallons of motor fuel purchased are subject to discounts for prompt payment and other rebates and incentives, which are recorded within cost of sales.
+Regarding our supplier relationships, a majority of our total gallons of motor fuel purchased are subject to Terms Discounts for prompt payment and other rebates and incentives, which are recorded within cost of sales.
 Prompt payment discounts are based on a percentage of the purchase price of motor fuel.
 As such, the dollar value of these discounts increases and decreases corresponding with motor fuel prices.
 Therefore, in periods of lower wholesale motor fuel prices, our gross profit is negatively affected, and, in periods of higher wholesale motor fuel prices, our gross profit is positively affected (as it relates to these discounts).
 Based on our current volumes, we estimate a \$10 per barrel change in the price of crude oil would impact our overall annual wholesale motor fuel gross profit by approximately \$2 million related to these payment discounts.